What is your writing focus?

 Once the balance of the copywriting work has been paid, the copyright to the work is all yours.

-How do I know if I need an e-book?
+How do I know if I need a lead magnet?

 How much notice do you need before we can work together?